 Why this subject?

-.
+Our Professional Mentoring Scheme allows you to build networks and connections with the legal profession from the start of your degree.
 You will be assigned to a local barrister or solicitor who will act as your mentor to provide careers advice and assistance on an individual basis throughout your studies.
-You will also be invited to attend wider careers advisory programmes run by the Liverpool Law School and the University Careers & Employability Service.